czmirek/terraform-provider-script/README.md

 Please note that this should be used ONLY if there is no official provider for the thing you are trying to provide with this resource (or if it doesn't work very well yet).

 **THIS IS v0.1, NOT YET TESTED VERY THOROUGHLY!** Also, this is my first `go` project.
-I'll be very happy if you contribute or create an issue for any bug you find.
+I'll be very happy if you contribute or just comment about my code especially if you are experienced in `go`.

 ```go
 resource "script" "new" {